 Ming Lee knows what it’s like to go from nothing to something.
 From a young age she always knew that she wanted to ‘take over the world’.
 To carry out her mission Ming relocated to Atlanta, Georgia, USA from Detroit, Michigan to focus on her life long passions: hair, fashion, and glamour.
 With strong influences from her father Ming knew that she had to have a vision and a plan and not be afraid to execute it.
 She decided to take her $500 furniture savings to start her Snob Life empire.
 Ming is the mastermind of a brand that has been created for women around the world.
 She prides herself on being one of the best hair stylist in the business, providing the best quality hair that money can buy.

 What resources did you use to start your own business?
-The resources I started with were very few.
+The resources I started with were very few, sites like the solopreneur institute hadn’t yet been established, therefore I had to think for myself.
 Believe it or not, I started my business with $500.
 Not much, but that’s all I had to spare at the time.
 And that $500 was the money I really was saving to buy a couch, since I had just moved and only had a bed in my apartment.
 I started small but instead of spending my profit I invested it in the company.
 In fact, I didn’t even see a profit from my company for the first 4 months!
 The money I made in the shop [doing actual hair], I also saved.
 During that time, I only spent enough money to cover rent.
 Not even food really.
 I use to share food at the salon with my co-workers and at night I worked as a waitress so I would eat at work.
 Though I struggled financially in the beginning, it didn’t take long to see progress.

 When you first launched did you experience ‘naysayers’ or ‘haters’ that said your idea was crazy or it would never sell?
 If so how did you handle their negativity?
 I didn’t really experience the whole ‘it would never sell thing’ because everybody wears weave.
 I more so experienced the everybody sells hair and it’s just the new little thing to do.
 So I received the ‘what makes you so different from everybody else’, and how I handled the negativity or ‘everybody does it’ thing was by just creating a brand so that when you mentioned hair my name should come up, I should be in that conversation.